Auto-Regressive Approximations to Non-stationary Time Series, with Inference and Applications: A few further discussions, remarks and generalizations

 (3).
 We assume that for $\tau$ defined in (\ref{eq_physcialbounbounbound}), $d$ defined in Assumption \ref{assu_smoothtrend} and $\mathfrak{a}$ defined in (\ref{eq_defnc}), there exists a large constant $C>2,$ such that

 \end{assu} {We mention that the above assumptions are mild and easy to check.
-First, (1) of Assumption \ref{assu_basis} guarantees the invertibility of the design matrix $Y$ and the existence of the OLS solution.
-It can be easily verified, for example, for the linear non-stationary process (\ref{ex_linear}), where (1) will be satisfied if $\sup_t \sum |a_j(t)|<1.$ Second, (2) is a mild regularity condition on the sieve basis functions and is satisfied by many commonly used basis functions.
+First, { the first part of } (1) of Assumption \ref{assu_basis} guarantees the invertibility of the design matrix $Y$ and the existence of the OLS solution.
+It can be easily verified, for example, for the linear non-stationary process (\ref{ex_linear}), where { the first part of} (1) will be satisfied if $\sup_t \sum |a_j(t)|<1.$ { For the second part of (1), since $\phi_j(t)$ are defined via (\ref{eq_phismoothdefinition}), together with general Leibniz rule and implicit differentiation, it guarantees that the $d$th derivative of $\phi_j(t)$ is bounded (uniformly in $n$) so that the sieve approximation (\ref{eq_phiform}) always holds true.
+For the linear process (\ref{ex_linear}), the condition is satisfied once (\ref{eq_coeffdecay}) holds.} Second, (2) is a mild regularity condition on the sieve basis functions and is satisfied by many commonly used basis functions.
 We refer the readers to \cite[Assumption 4]{CC} for further details.
 Finally, (3) can be easily satisfied by choosing $C<\tau$ and $\mathfrak{a}$ accordingly.
 When the physical dependence is of exponential decay, we only need $d \mathfrak{a}>2.$ We refer the readers to \cite[Assumption 3.5]{DZ1} for more details. }

 Second, the accuracy of the multiplier bootstrap in Section \ref{sec_bootstrapping} is determined by the closeness of its conditional covariance structure to that of $\Omega$.
 Following \cite[Section 4.1.1]{ZZ1}, we shall use